runandroid/discount-prices-from-balance/README.md

 Main Functionalities:

 - Basically we are going to have a balance of $1000.
-- We are going to go to a store and randomly pick items from the store between the price form zero to $100.
+- We are going to go to a store and randomly pick items between the price from zero to $100.
 - We are going to keep buying items until the balance is zero.
 - We are interested to see what’s going to happen?
 How many items are we going to buy
 and what’s happening to our balance every time we buy an item.